-(a) This type of installation should comply with the requirement of the Wiring Regulations.

-(b) Electrical apparatus and wiring installations in construction sites may be subjected to extreme abuse and the equipment to be used should withstand the particularly adverse conditions.
-Correct installation of overhead line or underground cable system, circuit protection, earthing arrangement will be essential as well as frequent inspection and testing to such installations.

-(3) Design consideration

-- (a) Operating voltage - (i) Mains voltage - Three phase, low voltage 380 V 4-wire is the standard three phase mains supply voltage. - Single phase, low voltage 220 V 2-wire is the standard single phase mains supply voltage. - Three phase, high voltage Please consult the power companies regarding their standard three phase mains supply voltage.

-(ii) Lighting accessible to public
+- (2) General - (a) This type of installation should comply with the requirement of the Wiring Regulations. - (b) Electrical apparatus and wiring installations in construction sites may be subjected to extreme abuse and the equipment to be used should withstand the particularly adverse conditions.
+Correct installation of overhead line or underground cable system, circuit protection, earthing arrangement will be essential as well as frequent inspection and testing to such installations. - (3) Design consideration - (a) Operating voltage - (i) Mains voltage - Three phase, LV 380 V 4-wire is the standard three phase mains supply voltage. - Single phase, LV 220 V 2-wire is the standard single phase mains supply voltage. - Three phase, HV Please consult the power companies regarding their standard three phase mains supply voltage. - (ii) Lighting accessible to public

-Road work and site lighting which is connected to mains supply system and accessible to general public should be operated at 110 volts obtained by use of an isolating transformer having the centre tap of the secondary winding earthed so that the normal voltage of circuit to earth does not exceed 55 volts.
+Road work and site lighting which is connected to mains supply system and accessible to general public should be operated at 110 V obtained by use of an isolating transformer having the centre tap of the secondary winding earthed so that the normal voltage of circuit to earth does not exceed 55 V.

-(b) Selection and erection of installation

-(i) Cable circuits

-Where risk of mechanical damage is slight, the installation can be carried out in PVC insulated cable.
-However where damage is likely to occur armoured cables should be used.
-All cables that are likely to be frequently moved in normal use should be flexible cables.

-All cables shall be suitably supported and properly fixed.

-(ii) Overhead line circuits

-Where carrier wire is used to support cable suspended between poles, Codes 16H and 16I should be complied with.
-Cables crossing carriage ways should be supported by steel poles of suitable construction to withstand wind of typhoon force.
-Wooden supports of adequate strength will be permitted in other locations.

-- (iii) Minimum clearance between ground and line should comply with Code 16E(2). - (iv) Where steel poles are used, installation methods shall comply with Codes 16B and 16I.

-(v) Where wooden poles are used, all stay wires should be insulated to prevent danger from leakage.
-A stay insulator placed at a height not less than 3.1 m from ground should be installed.

-(c) Protection of circuits

-- (i) Protection apparatus with adequate interrupting capability should be provided for all main and sub-circuits against overcurrent and earth faults. - (ii) Discrimination between protection devices of main and subcircuits should be allowed where necessary.

-(d) Protection against earth leakage
+- (b) Selection and erection of installation - (i) Cable circuits - Where risk of mechanical damage is slight, the installation can be carried out in PVC insulated cable.
+However where damage is likely to occur armoured cables should be used. - All cables that are likely to be frequently moved in normal use should be flexible cables. - All cables shall be suitably supported and properly fixed. - (ii) Overhead line circuits - Where carrier wire is used to support cable suspended between poles, Codes 16H and 16I should be complied with. - Cables crossing carriage ways should be supported by steel poles of suitable construction to withstand wind of typhoon force.
+Wooden supports of adequate strength will be permitted in other locations. - (iii) Minimum clearance between ground and line should comply with Code 16E(2). - (iv) Where steel poles are used, installation methods shall comply with Codes 16B and 16I. - (v) Where wooden poles are used, all stay wires should be insulated to prevent danger from leakage.
+A stay insulator placed at a height not less than 3.1 m from ground should be installed. - (c) Protection of circuits - (i) Protection apparatus with adequate interrupting capability should be provided for all main and sub-circuits against overcurrent and earth faults. - (ii) Discrimination between protection devices of main and subcircuits should be allowed where necessary. - (d) Protection against earth leakage - (i) This type of installation should be provided with a Residual Current Device (RCD) at main intake position to afford protection against earth leakage.